 Effective residential electrical design is important for establishing a high quality living environment, that is also safe for your tenants and residents too.
 But what are the features of effective residential electrical design?
 And why should you consider adding or including these features within your residential property.
 Well, here at Walker Electrical, we are Preston’s leading electrical experts.
-As a result, we have produced this guide to everything you should know about effective residential electrical design.
+As a result, we have produced this guide to everything you should know about creating effective residential electrical design.

 - Plenty of outlets/wall sockets- In many properties there is often a severe lack of electrical sockets, and this leads to an overuse and over-reliance on extension cables.
 These can be an electrical safety as not only can the trialing wires case accidents, but these can easily be overloaded, resulting in electrical fires or shocks.
 Effective electric design will take this into account and remove the risk by adding more outlets in convenient and usable places.